pdjr-build/firmware-factory/spudpole/modctl/README.md

 LEDs (2).
 The cover is penetrated by two cable glands (3) which allow passage of switch and indicator connection cables.

+The top cover is released by pinching at points (A) and lifting away from the base.
-The printed circuit board includes connectors for switch (4) and indicator (5) connection.
+Removal of the cover reveals the module printed circuit board which includes connectors for switches (4) and indicators (5).
 A DIL switch (6) allows entry of windlass instance addresses and two programme switches (7) allow an address entered on the DIL switch to be saved to module memory.

 ### (1) NMEA bus connector
 The module uses an industry standard standard M12 circular industrial